sdayal21/sdayal21.github.io/_portfolio/tiwala.md

   teaser: tiwala_thumbnail.png
 ---

-I wrote and produced original music with friends for a student-written and run original musical production during the .
+I wrote and produced original music with friends for a student-written and run original musical production.
 The song I mixed, arranged, and produced, and co-wrote the song ‘Powerful Woman’ for this project.

-Here's some of the promotional content made with social distancing rules in mind at the height of the COVID-19 Pandemic.
+Here's some of the promotional content we made with social distancing rules in mind at the height of the COVID-19 Pandemic.

 Tiwala Productions' [Facebook Page](https://www.facebook.com/tiwala.productions)